GiovanniBonfim/cse210-01/jumper/README.md

 ## Get Started

-To run the program you need to execute on console or terminal the following command `#python3 jumper`.
+To run the program you need to execute on console.

 ## Game Rules